 Repayment for your Federal Direct Loans begins six months after you graduate, withdraw, stop attending, or your enrollment status is less than half-time.
 The standard repayment term is ten years and the interest rate may vary depending on the type of Direct Loan and the disbursement date.

 To apply for Direct Loans, students must complete the Free Application for Federal Student Aid (FAFSA) in order to assess the student’s financial need for student aid.
 Be sure to review the Federal Direct Loan Disclosure and Borrower’s Rights and Responsibilities provided with your Master Promissory Note.

-Students must complete the following two requirements before any Direct Loan disbursement will be applied to his/her student account.
+Students must complete the following requirements before any Direct Loan disbursement will be applied to his/her student account.

 Entrance Counseling is required before a new student loan borrower receives their first loan disbursement from the Direct Loan Program.
 Counseling helps the student understand their rights and responsibilities as a borrower and provides information and terms of the loan(s) to make the correct choices.